-Trachoma is the world's leading infectious cause of irreversible blindness, causing 1.4% of global blindness.
+Trachoma is the world's leading infectious cause of irreversible blindness, causing 1.4% of global blindness61.
 The African Region bears a disproportionately large burden of trachoma with (as of April 2023) an estimated 99.6 million people living in endemic districts and at risk of trachoma.
 This constituted 86% of the global burden of trachoma in April 2023.
 Moreover, 1.7 million (61%) of the estimated global total of 2.8 million trachomatous trichiasis (TT) cases in 2016 were recorded in the region.
-Trachoma is prioritized for elimination1 as a public health problem worldwide by the year 2030, using WHO's SAFE strategy.
+Trachoma is prioritized for elimination1 as a public health worldwide by problem the year 2030, using WHO's SAFE2 strategy62.

-Figure 4.2 shows endemicity at the IUs level with Ethiopia, DRC and Nigeria exhibiting the highest prevalence.
-In Ethiopia, an estimated 64 million people live in trachoma-endemic districts and are at risk of trachoma.
-This represents approximately 55% of the global burden and 64% of the burden in the African Region.
-Ethiopia has the highest number of cases of TT in the world.
-Of the 1,709,995 TT cases estimated for the African Region in 2016, an estimated 693,037 (41%) were in Ethiopia.
+Figure 4.2 shows endemicity at the implementation unit (IUs)

+level with Ethiopia, Democratic Republic of the Congo and Nigeria exhibiting the highest prevalence.
+In Ethiopia, an estimated 64 million people live in trachomaendemic districts and are at risk of trachoma.
+This represents approximately 55% of the global burden and 64% of the burden in the African Region63.
+Ethiopia has the highest number of cases of TT in the world64,65.
+Of the 1 709 995 TT cases estimated for the African Region in 2016, an estimated 693037 (41%) were in Ethiopia.